 And you have a finished bag, this time with more of a paper bag finish.

 These bags make great gifts on their own – maybe as a teacher gift or party bag?
 You could use appliqué too.

-As an extra – you could add a small couple of tags of fabric to one side with a kam-snap.
-This can then be used to create a handle.
+As an extra – you could add a small couple of tags of fabric to one side with a kam-snap and sew lined drawstring bag backpacks.
+The drawstrings can then be used to create a handle by threading them through the tags.
 I made E a pump bag this week in one of her favourite fabrics!

-So there you go, two different ways of how to make a lined drawstring bag.
-Do you think you will be making this for your zero waste birthday and Christmas gifting this year?
-I would love to see your makes.
-Tag me on social media, or comment below.
+So there you go, two different ways of how to make a lined drawstring pouch.
+Do you think you will be making lots of these lined drawstring bags?
+What will you use them for?

 Love This Post About How To Sew Lined Drawstring Bag Methods?
 Why Not Read Some Of My Other Sewing And Craft Blog Posts?